digital-mine/trends-keywords/README.md

 # trends-keywords
-Python code that interats with google trends
+Python code that interacts with google trends